smartsammler/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 Here, since we're just performing different things to a document in a single state, we don't really need it.

 Additionally, there are mixed thoughts about having a driver.
-Google's Python code, for example, says that every [file should have a name/main pattern.](https://google.github.io/styleguide/pyguide.html#Main)
+Google's Python code, for example, says that every [script should have a name/main pattern.](https://google.github.io/styleguide/pyguide.html#Main)

 ```
  textedit - package